prakhar897/awesome-wordle/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 # awesome-wordle
-A curation of all wordle type games.
-Feel free to contribute.
+Hi, I'm the creator of [Diffudle] (https://diffudle.com).
+I'm curating a list of all wordle like games.
+Feel free to play and contribute!!

 [64ordle](https://64ordle.au/?mode=daily) - Wordle with 64 words and 70 guesses.